transportkollektiv/digitransit-setup/src/installation.rst

     feedIds: ['DING'],

-For using the wikimedia tile server, use
+Configure the tile server of your choice.
+For testing, you might be content using the wikimedia tile server:

 ::